Subterranean drone mapping startup Emesent raises $2.5M to autonomously delve the deep

 “At the end of the day, mining companies don’t want a point cloud, they want a report.
 So it’s not just collecting the data but doing the analytics as well,” said Hrabar.

-Emesent emerged from the Commonwealth Scientific and Industrial Research Organisation, or CSIRO, an Australian agency not unlike our national lab system.
+Emesent emerged from Data61, the tech arm of Commonwealth Scientific and Industrial Research Organisation, or CSIRO, an Australian agency not unlike our national lab system.
 Hrabar worked there for over a decade on various autonomy projects, and three years ago started on what would become this company, eventually passing through the agency’s “ON” internal business accelerator.

 “Just last week, actually, is when we left the building,” Hrabar noted.
 “We’ve raised the funding we need for 18 months of runway with no revenue.
 We really are already generating revenue, though.”